wes-goulet/infinite-carousel-wc/README.md

     - Example: `<infinite-carousel-wc vertical></infinite-carousel-wc>`
   - Set the property in Javascript to imperatively set vertical scrolling
     - Example: `carousel.vertical = true`
-  - NOTE: Dynamically changing this attribute/property will cause a reset of the slot order (with slot 1 being in the "current" position [as described above](#slots)).
+  - NOTE: Dynamically changing this attribute/property will cause a reset of the slot order (it calls the `reset()` method).
 - `lock`
   - Add this attribute to prevent scrolling.
     - Example: `<infinite-carousel-wc lock></infinite-carousel-wc>`